GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Logistics_Manager_Agent.md

 ### 4.2.
 Install the Python dependencies

-Navigate to the procurement_manager_agent folder that has the requirements.txt and run the install from VS code terminal- `pip install -r requirements.txt`
+Navigate to the logistics_manager_agent folder that has the requirements.txt and run the install from VS code terminal- `pip install -r requirements.txt`

 ### 4.3.
 Update the env file